aleksei-mashlakov/aleksei-mashlakov/README.md

 #### I'm a researcher in Demand response / Flexibility
 | Energy Markets | Energy forecasting | Power Systems Modelling | Operations Research |

-- Positioned in the intersection of Electrical Engineering, Energy forecasting, Operations Research, and Energy Informatics.
+- Positioned in the intersection of Power Systems operation, Energy forecasting, Operations Research, and Energy Informatics.

 - Interested in optimizing the operation of individual energy resources to contribute to a more decarbonized and flexible power system.